Office of Water Quality

 - Select Organization.
 A drop-down menu will appear.

-- Scroll to Water Division and then General NPDES Permits or Individual NPDES Permits or No-Discharge Permits to find form selections.
+- Scroll to Water and then General NPDES Permits or Individual NPDES Permits or No-Discharge Permits to find form selections.

-- Before you submit your paperwork, note: Before using ePortal, register online then download and complete the ADEQ Electronic Signature Agreement form and mail it to the Electronic Signature Agreement Committee, Arkansas Department of Environmental Quality, 5301 Northshore Drive, North Little Rock, AR 72118.
+- Before you submit your paperwork, note: Before using ePortal, register online then download and complete the DEQ Electronic Signature Agreement form and mail it to the Electronic Signature Agreement Committee, Arkansas Department of Environmental Quality, 5301 Northshore Drive, North Little Rock, AR 72118.

 Why use ePortal?

-The ADEQ ePortal system has all the conveniences of online submission while also allowing you to track your submission’s progress.
+The DEQ ePortal system has all the conveniences of online submission while also allowing you to track your submission’s progress.

 The Water Quality Planning Branch develops water quality standards for waterways and closely monitors surface water and groundwater across the state.
 Surface water quality standards are tailored to the state’s six ecoregions.
 Water monitoring activities include chemical, biological, and physical habitat evaluations.
 Additionally, Planning prepares the biennial “Integrated Water Quality Monitoring Assessment Report,” also known as the 305(b) report.
 Development of this report, the 303(d) list of impaired waterbodies, and Total Maximum Daily Loads (TMDLs) is required under the federal Clean Water Act.
 A TMDL establishes the maximum amount of pollutant that a waterbody can receive and still meet water quality standards and designated uses.